Arturgouveia1970/car-rental-frontend/README.md

 # Car Rental Front-End

-> Car Rental is a react frontend application for booking Cars.
-This application serves as user interface for the backend and users can create, and delete Cars, as well as add reservations.
-Users can sign up or sign in to able to book a car.
+> Car Rental is a react frontend application for booking the car of your dreams for a few days.
+This application serves as user interface for the backend and users can add, and delete Cars for rental, as well as add reservations.
+Users must sign up and sign in to be able to book a car.

 ### Back-End Repository